Martha Fiennes: Career

 Fiennes made her directorial debut with the film Onegin – an adaptation of Alexander Pushkin's verse novel Eugene Onegin, which starred her brother Ralph in the title role.
 The film received much praise, and she won the Best Director Award at the Tokyo Film Festival and the Best Newcomer at the London Film Critics' Circle.
 Fiennes wrote her second feature film in 2005, Chromophobia, an original multi-stranded drama, which comprised an all star cast and which closed the Cannes Film Festival of 2005.

 Personal life

 Fiennes was born in Suffolk, England to photographer Mark Fiennes (1933–2004) and novelist Jennifer Lash (1938–1993).
 Her siblings are actors Ralph Fiennes and Joseph Fiennes, documentary film maker Sophie Fiennes, composer Magnus Fiennes, and Jacob Fiennes, a conservationist.

-She has three children with George Tiffin: Titan Nathaniel Fiennes Tiffin (b.
-26 August 1995), Hero Beauregard Faulkner Fiennes Tiffin (b.
-6 November 1997) and Mercy Jini Willow Fiennes Tiffin (b.
-15 October 2001).
+She has three children with George Tiffin, including Hero Beauregard Faulkner Fiennes Tiffin.

 Her son Hero, at the age of nine, played a young version of his uncle Ralph's character, Lord Voldemort, in Harry Potter and the Half Blood Prince.
 Her daughter Mercy was featured in the 2008 film, The Duchess as the Duchess of Devonshire's daughter, Georgiana (Little G).